1. Westport River Inlet (Westport)

 For a beautiful Cape Cod paddling adventure, look no further than Little Bay in Bourne.
 Surrounded by wooded shores, Little Bay is a protected paradise for kayaking and paddleboarding, as well as shellfishing.

-To get to Little Bay, head to Little Bay Conservation Area, a protected network of trails along the water’s edge.
-You can launch your kayak from the sandy beach at this Bourne Conservation Trust property and explore the shores of Little Bay all the way north to Monument Beach.
+To get to Little Bay, head to Little Bay and Monks Park, a protected network of trails along the water’s edge.
+You can launch your kayak from the sandy beach at these adjoining Bourne Conservation Trust and town of Bourne properties and explore the shores of Little Bay all the way north to Monument Beach.

 11. Megansett Harbor (Bourne/Falmouth)